 Importantly, you probably don’t have to worry about this one.
 This disorder typically rears its ugly head very early on with other symptoms that are way worse than the smell (weight loss, weak suck, poor appetite, sluggishness, vomiting, and even seizures or coma) and most hospitals and doctors screen for this at birth anyway.
-I just wanted to mention this one here really to put your mind at ease because it’s very rare, but it will pop up in a quick search and scare you!
+I just wanted to mention this one here to put your mind at ease because it’s very rare, but it will pop up in a quick search and scare you!

-It’s more likely that you’ll notice this smell once your baby is a little older (6 months-1.5 years) and it could either be the urine or his sweat that smells like maple syrup.
-It is likely the result of mild dehydration overnight, especially if your baby doesn’t wake for feedings overnight, or sweat buildup due to wearing warm clothes.
+It’s more likely that you’ll notice this smell once your baby is a little older (6 months-1.5 years) and it could either be the urine or sweat that smells like maple syrup.
+It is likely the result of mild dehydration overnight, especially if your baby doesn’t wake for feedings, or sweat buildup due to wearing warm clothes.
 Neither of these is likely a major issue, but check with your doctor on your next visit just in case.

-Because older diabetes patients can show this symptom as a result of their body not breaking down sugar properly, parents can also think that this is the culprit for their baby.
+Because older diabetes patients can show this symptom as a result of their body not breaking down sugar properly, parents may also think that this is the culprit for their baby.
 Diabetes in babies, especially newborns, is exceedingly rare unless it is type 1 diabetes.

-What if the diaper smells like yeast?
+What if the baby poop smells like yeast?

-A yeasty smell, sometimes described by parents as bread or beer-like scent, is another common odor for a diaper that probably isn’t a cause for concern.
-Just like the buttered popcorn and maple syrup, baby poop can smell a little yeasty, especially in breastfed babies, because of the way she is breaking down sugars in the milk or formula.
+A yeasty smell, sometimes described by parents as a bread or beer-like scent, is another common odor for a diaper that probably isn’t a cause for concern.
+Just like the buttered popcorn and maple syrup, baby poop can smell a little yeasty, especially in breastfed babies, because of the way they’re breaking down sugars in the milk or formula.

-The biggest possible cause for the concern is that your baby has some sort of yeast infection brewing and you are smelling the result, but you’ll usually SEE that rather than SMELL it.
+The biggest possible cause for the concern is that your baby has some sort of yeast infection brewing and you are smelling the result, but you’ll usually see that rather than smell it.
 If it is a yeast infection, look for: